Angelica

 DIGESTIVE AID: German investigators also found that angelica also relaxes the intestines, lending some credence to its traditional use in treating digestive complaints.

 —INTRIGUING POSSIBILITIES— Preliminary research reports from China suggest angelica increases red blood cell count.
 It may one day, prove an effective treatment for anemia.
 Chinese researchers also report angelica increases the ability of blood to clot.
-This is good news for people with clotting impairments, but bad news for anyone at risk for heart disease.
+This is good news for people with clotting impairments, but bad news for anyone at risk for disease.
 People with at risk for heart disease should avoid angelica.
 Increased blood clotting can lead to decreased blood flow to the heart and in some cases might trigger a heart attack.

 Angelica improves digestive metabolism, strengthens the lungs and heart, and improves liver, gallbladder, and spleen function.
 Small amounts stimulate digestive secretions.
-Regular use of angelica is said to promote a distaste for alcohol, and it may be beneficial in the treatment of .
+Regular use of angelica is said to promote a distaste for alcohol, and it may be beneficial in the treatment of alcoholism.
 It is traditionally used to improve mental harmony and well-being.

 As a bath herb, angelica can relieve muscle soreness and promote relaxation.
 An angelica sponge bath, using upward strokes, has been used to treat victims of electric shock.